SYSC 527/627: Discrete System Simulation

 Alexandra Nielsen: Graduate Assistant, Systems Science.
 Alex holds a MS in Systems Science and a graduate certificate in computer modeling, and is pursuing a Ph.D. in Systems Science.

-Wayne Wakeland: Associate Professor, Systems Science.
+Wayne Wakeland: Professor and Systems Science Program Chair.
 Wayne earned his Ph.D. in Systems Science, and has taught modeling and simulation courses at PSU for many years.
 He also has twenty years of industrial experience in manufacturing and Information Technology.

 The mathematical basis for discrete system simulation (DSS) is probability theory and queuing theory.
 It is used extensively in the fields of operations research, civil engineering, systems engineering, industrial engineering, manufacturing engineering, engineering management, systems analysis, etc. Students learn how to use DSS to model systems of interest.